aquatix/dammit.nl/content/posts/prettifying_gnome.md

 GSConnect:

-- Whatever you like to enable or disable when using it with your phone
+- Whatever you like to enable or disable when using it with your phone (use the excellent KDE Connect app)

 Just Perfection: